Fall

 4. Cape May

-Also, if you want to get more active and enjoy walks or bike rides, this place allows you to forget about your car while visiting restaurants, stores, and attractions within walking distance.
+As the weather gets cooler, not many people visit the beach, but flocks of birds sure do!
+So make sure you bring your binoculars to this rural town.
+Also, if you want to get more active and enjoy walks or bike rides, Cap May allows you to forget your car while visiting restaurants, stores, and attractions within walking distance.

 5. Princeton